mellic03/Team-G6-Jamtacular-2022/README.md

 ```bash
 ./mapedit [FILE]
 ```
-Where [FILE] is the filepath to a .map file.
-If supplied, the .map file will be imported into the map editor.
+Where [FILE] is the filepath to a map file.
+If supplied, the map file will be imported into the map editor.

 ### GUI (Windows)
-On Windows, .map files can be dragged onto the mapedit executable to import them into the editor.
+On Windows, map files can be dragged onto the mapedit executable to import them into the editor.

 &nbsp;